 Some 60 miles east of Reno, the Lahontan Valley desert area is known for growing ultrasweet Hearts of Gold cantaloupes.
 Buy them straight from the source at Lattin Farms, which also offers u-pick raspberries.
 Younger visitors can enjoy a kiddie train and play boxes filled with dried corn kernels instead of sand.

 Carefully maintained fruit and nut orchards—living relics from the Fruita pioneer community—still yield their historic harvest at Capitol Reef National Park in south central Utah.
-As of mid-June, u-pickers can fuel up on heirloom cherries and apricots, then explore the park's red rock landscape.
+In mid-June, u-pickers can fuel up on heirloom cherries and apricots, then explore the park's red rock landscape.

 U-pick farms dot Sauvie Island, a rural paradise on the Columbia River just 15 minutes north of Portland.
-Try Bella Organic or Kruger's Farm for fields of summer berries.
-The latter offers and an oak-shaded picnic area and seasonal concerts.
+Try Columbia Farms or Douglas Farm for fields of summer berries.
+Late in July, Douglas has u-pick peaches, too.

 Fruit growers in the bucolic communities of Buhl and Filer have farmed the Snake River Canyon west of Twin Falls for more than a century.
-Visit Kelley's Canyon Orchard, which got its start in 1908, for u-pick cherries, apricots, peaches, pears and more.
+Visit Kelley's Canyon Orchard, which got its start in 1908, for u-pick cherries, peaches, pears and more.
 Kelley’s also offers already picked options for purchase, including watermelon, cantaloupe, and tomatoes.

 Cherries and other stone fruit thrive alongside grapes in the volcanic soil of the Yakima Valley, which is also known for its wine.
-Visit Johnson Orchards for u-pick cherries and home-baked pies, sold from an atmospheric 1916 fruit-packing warehouse.
-Or celebrate Cherry and Berry Days (Saturdays from June 16-July 7, plus July 4) at Bill's Berry Farm with hayrides, pony rides, hot cherry doughnuts, and cherries ripe for the picking.
+Celebrate Cherry and Berry Days (tentatively scheduled for Saturdays from June 15-July 6, plus July 4) at Bill's Berry Farm with hayrides, pony rides, hot cherry doughnuts, and cherries ripe for the picking.

-This article was first published in May 2015 and was updated June 2018.
+This article was first published in May 2015 and updated in April 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.